Preid22/Odin/etchAsketch/notes.md

 - This was the main issue, I was trying to iterate over the HTMLCollection which doesn't work.
 By using the spread syntax and converting the cells HTMLCollection to an array the forEach method works and I am able to conditionally check if a cell is filled and reset it to white

+Next thing I want to figure out is how to be able to 'draw' with the mouse rather than having it highlight only with a click or mouseover, I want to combine the two.
+Looks like you cannot combine events, but you can use the listeners to track the state of things and then feed that info into another listener (https://stackoverflow.com/questions/47641309/combine-mouse-events-in-javascript)
+So I should be able to create a boolean variable that determines if mouse is down or not and if it is, then have the cells change color

+That worked, changed 'mouseover' to 'mousemove' so that the initial cell will fill when a click is made